Zvoncekova Bilježnica: History

-During the same year, the band founded their own independent record label Neprijatelj Prelazi Rijeku Records (The Enemy Is Crossing the River Records) under which they released their second studio album Gavrilov princip (Gavrilo's Principle, a pun for Gavrilo Princip's name), produced by Saša Vujić, which, beside the three, also featured the bassist Nenad Jakovljević "Jakob".
+During the same year, the band founded their own independent record label Neprijatelj Prelazi Rijeku Records (The Enemy Is Crossing the River Records) under which they released their second studio album Gavrilov princip (Gavrilo's Principle, a pun for Gavrilo Princip's name), produced by Saša Vujić, which, beside the three, featured the new bassist Nenad Jakovljević "Jakob".
 Not minding the witty titles, the material, including "Toširo Mifune A Kolo", "Koka Kolo", "Ska kolo" and "Dilerovo kolo", dealt with serious social topics.

 In 2002, Todorović and Saša Vujić had cameo appearances in the Ðorde Milosavljević movie Ringeraja, performing a cover version of the Indexi hit "Bacila je sve niz rijeku" ("She Had Thrown Away Everything Down The River").

 On early 2011, the band started a mini-tour promoting the upcoming studio album '’Beš muziku uz koju ne može da se igra (Fuck The Music You Cannot Dance To), expected to be released during the same year.
+Album was in making since early 2000's.
 In 2013, the band released the single "Samo pravo" ("Just Straight Ahead"), featuring rock journalist Petar Janjatović as guest.

-In the autumn of 2014, the band participated in a tribute album to Novembar, entitled Tako mlad i tako čist (So Young and So Clean), with a cover of Novembar song "Buntovnik" ("Rebell").
+In the autumn of 2014, the band participated in a tribute album to Novembar, entitled Tako mlad i tako čist (So Young and So Clean), with a cover of Novembar song "Buntovnik" ("Rebel").

+In 2016, the band finally released the new album '’Beš muziku uz koju ne može da se igra (Fuck The Music You Cannot Dance To)".
+It was produced by Saša Vujić and released under Neprijatelj Prelazi Rijeku Records.
+The album was described by critics as a "synthesis of hardcore and melodic punk with a plenty of post punk characteristics".
+Album had a huge success, and it was placed in Radio Beograd 202's list of 10 best albums released in Serbia that year.
+Band continues to work to this day and even had appearances on remarkable festivals such as Arsenal fest in Kragujevac and Belgrade Beer fest.